Stephen Murphy (ice hockey): Career

-The following season, after again playing for Team GB, Murphy returned to the Allsvenskan to ice for IFK Arboga IK.
-Arboga struggled in the league but managed to retain their Allsvenskan place through playing in the end of season relegation playoffs.
+The following season, after again playing for Team GB, Murphy returned to IFK Arboga IK.
+Arboga struggled in the league but managed to retain their membership in HockeyAllsvenskan through playing in the end of season relegation playoffs.
 Arboga struggled financially however, prompting Murphy to return to the United Kingdom and play for the Edinburgh Capitals in the recently established EIHL, now the top level of ice hockey in the UK following the lengthy restructuring process.

 Murphy played every regular season game for the Capitals, and won the EIHL 'Best British Goaltender' award for his play.
 Despite this, the Capitals failed to make the EIHL post-season as they struggled for regular goalscorers.
 Murphy returned to Scandinavia and Norway to ice for Stjernen Hockey, a team playing in the GET-ligaen, the top club league in Norway.
 In 36 regular season games, Murphy recorded a 3.18 GAA and a .901 PCT.

 In the summer of 2008, Murphy was persuaded to once again play alongside Tony Hand, with Hand now acting as player/coach of the EIHL Manchester Phoenix.
 Murphy had proved an excellent signing for the Phoenix and has once again established himself as the organisation's first choice goaltender.
 A solid season followed for Murphy, who helped the Phoenix to both the Knockout and Challenge Cup finals and once again was awarded Best British Goaltender.
 Despite the on-ice success, the Phoenix withdrew from the EIHL at the end of the season in favour of playing in the EPL, going on to sign Steve Fone as first choice goaltender.
 Murphy chose to remain in the EIHL however, and move on to the Belfast Giants.

-After over a decade in Belfast, in March 2021 Murphy was signed by fellow EIHL side Manchester Storm as one of their back-up netminders for the 2021 Elite Series.
+After over a decade in Belfast, in March 2021, Murphy was signed by fellow EIHL side Manchester Storm as one of their back-up netminders for the 2021 Elite Series.

 Murphy announced his retirement from the sport in July 2021.